Africa Studies

 Students and Young Professionals: Contribute to research and publications as fellows, interns, or youth contributors.

-Supporters and Donors: Provide resources that allow us to expand our research and amplify the voices of young Americans in policymaking.
+Supporters and Donors: Provide resources that allow us to expand our research and amplify the voices of young Africans in policymaking.

 Educators and Community Leaders: Partner with us to bring local insights into national debates and help test policy ideas on the ground.